FlorianGrimm/Brimborium.Tracerit/README.md

 This library is not production ready.

+Using Brimborium.Tracerit you can await for logs within your tests.
+Their is no garantee, that the log does what it says

 ## Goal

 Provide a way to validate the execution of code - in development, integration tests and production, if needed - e.g. to find a bug.